shu8/Stack-Overflow-Optional-Features/README.md

 - Show your comment and comment replies scores in your profile tabs Adds a button next to comments in your profile page activities tab to show the comment's vote count

+- Show tags for the question an answer belongs to on search pages Adds the tags for the question that an answer belongs to underneath the post when searching (for better context whilst searching)

 ---